S2-group/green-lab/ex2/README.md

 energibridge --summary -o test.csv sleep 5
 ```

-We will measure the total CPU enery and the total memory used of 5 seconds.
+We will measure the total CPU energy and the total memory used of 5 seconds.
 Example Output in terminal:
 ```
 Energy consumption in joules: 253.86045820617682 for 5.1230927 sec of execution.
 ```